sigirgennext/GENNEXT-SIGIR-25/README.md

 ## Call for Papers

 We invite researchers and practitioners to submit work related (but not limited) to:

-- **LLM-driven IR and Recommender Systems**: Prompting, in-context learning, foundation models, or domain-adaptive fine-tuning for IR/RS.
+- **LLM-driven IR and Recommender Systems**
+  Prompting, in-context learning, foundation models, or domain-adaptive fine-tuning for IR/RS.

-- **Agentic Tool Usage**: Techniques enabling LLMs to call external APIs (e.g., knowledge bases, retrieval models, recommendation engines) to fulfill user queries.
+- **Agentic Tool Usage**
+  Techniques enabling LLMs to call external APIs (e.g., knowledge bases, retrieval models, recommendation engines) to fulfill user queries.

-- **Conversational and Dialogue Systems**: Multi-turn interactions, user modeling, dynamic preference elicitation, explanation, or negotiation with generative AI.
+- **Conversational and Dialogue Systems**
+  Multi-turn interactions, user modeling, dynamic preference elicitation, explanation, or negotiation with generative AI.

-- **Generative Content Creation**: Novel item generation (text, images, music), creative item repurposing, or integrated retrieval-plus-generation frameworks.
+- **Generative Content Creation**
+  Novel item generation (text, images, music), creative item repurposing, or integrated retrieval-plus-generation frameworks.

-- **Bias and Fairness, Privacy, and Ethics**: Identifying and mitigating biases in generative models, ensuring privacy, building trust, and tackling hallucination risks.
+- **Bias and Fairness, Privacy, and Ethics**
+  Identifying and mitigating biases in generative models, ensuring privacy, building trust, and tackling hallucination risks.

-- **Evaluation Metrics and Benchmarks**: Designing new metrics or user study protocols that capture the interplay of generative quality, recommendation relevance, and ethical concerns.
+- **Evaluation Metrics and Benchmarks**
+  Designing new metrics or user study protocols that capture the interplay of generative quality, recommendation relevance, and ethical concerns.

 ### Submission Guidelines

-- **Full Papers**: **Up to 8 pages** (excluding references).
+- **Full Papers**: *Up to 8 pages* (excluding references).
 These should present substantial research, theoretical analyses, or comprehensive surveys.
-- **Short Papers**: **Up to 4 pages** (excluding references).
+- **Short Papers**: *Up to 4 pages* (excluding references).
 Suitable for work-in-progress, preliminary findings, or new concepts.
-- **Extended Abstracts**: **2–3 pages** (excluding references).
+- **Extended Abstracts**: *2–3 pages* (excluding references).
 For late-breaking results, vision papers, and discussion proposals.

 Submissions must be **anonymized** and follow the official [ACM two-column SIGCONF template](https://www.acm.org/publications/proceedings-template).
 All submissions will undergo **double-blind peer review** and be evaluated for relevance, originality, and technical quality.